 Crested Butte has long faced economic challenges, but until now, the Town has addressed them in a piecemeal manner, making incremental zoning amendments and implementing specific projects that sometimes resulted in unintended consequences.
-Leading meaningful change requires vision and persistence.
-In 2022, the Town recognized the need

 Leading meaningful change requires vision and persistence.
 In 2022, the Town recognized the need for a more strategic, unified approach and created the Community Compass (Compass) as its guiding framework.
 The Compass, built on core values of being authentic, connected, accountable, and bold, outlines a five-year strategic plan and decision-making framework-shifting from reactive adjustments to proactive, collaborative leadership.